 For a few months, I was thinking of hiring a professional and let them do all the works.
 I’ve seen several interior designers whose rates are reasonable, and their works are quite impressive.
 But six months later, it looks like I’d be going back to utilizing whatever is left of what I learned from studying Architecture for over five years.

 Yes, hiring an interior designer is definitely advisable especially if you are not too sure about what you want to do with your space.
 However, I decided that I’ll be my own interior designer in order to save on professional fees.
 I will then look for a contractor to execute my design, and slowly start decorating and furnishing my unit from there.
-Speaking of furniture, I’m obsessed with these white Barnes chairs!

 Aside from checking their sample works, one tip when looking for a contractor is to see if they have previous projects for spaces which are similar to yours.
 For me, I started looking for past renovation jobs done in our building, and that led me to finding several of them on Facebook.
 The fact that they have already experienced dealing with our building management means that I wouldn’t be needing to show or guide them about the process.
 In short, they’ll do all the paper works too!